Unit Tindakan Cepat: History

 The organisation formed in the early 2000s and replaced roles of the Pasukan Gerakan Khas (main elite Counter-Terrorist unit) which was the main SWAT duty team throughout Malaysia.
 It was formed to enhance the capabilities of the Criminal Investigation Division (which the UTC is a division of) in facing and handling all dangerous criminal activities; from both individuals and groups.
 There has always been a rising requirement for a quick, always-ready unit in various city areas throughout Malaysia.
 The new unit's role is to handle cases of serious crimes in progress, particularly cases involving firearms, such as dealing with bank and jewellery robberies, murders, kidnappings, prison escapes, and raiding the hideouts of armed criminals.

 This unit will aid the elite counter-terrorist force - the Pasukan Gerakan Khas - in handling situations more suited to normal SWAT units.
 Before the formation of the UTC, the Pasukan Gerakan Khas handled all serious situations from armed robberies to hostage rescue.
 Two states had recently set up UTC Headquarters of their respective areas - Terengganu and Johor.

-The UTC are trained by the experienced Pasukan Gerakan Khas, and are fully and equipped for all situations of urban combat or CQB.
+The UTC are trained by the experienced Pasukan Gerakan Khas, and are fully equipped for all situations of urban combat or CQB.
 This unit's rapid responses and deployments have been effective in capturing many criminals since its formation in the 2000s.

 Role

-The UTC special role enabled the Criminal Investigation Division to have its own professional and skilled unit in facing all dangerous threats when required.
+The UTC special role enabled the Criminal Investigation Division to have its own professional and skilled unit capable of facing all dangerous threats when required.

 This unit has also been specially trained to secure samples of crime scene evidence safely to the forensic agencies for examinations.
 The units main HQ is located at the Police HQ at Bukit Aman in Kuala Lumpur.
 Orders and commands are controlled by the Director of Criminal Investigation Division and also assisted by the Deputy Director.

 Eligibility and training

-As mentioned above, all UTC members get special training from the Pasukan Gerakan Khas unit to enable the unit UTC to engage missions effectively.
+As mentioned above, all UTC members receive special training from the Pasukan Gerakan Khas unit to enable the UTC to engage missions effectively.
 Most of the training conducted are urban battle and CQB.
-Special Operations Forces training are conducted to the UTC to increase the strength and endurance of unit members, maximising mentality strength and exposure to critical and tactical operations.
-Also among the training absorbed into this unit are:
+Special Operations Forces training are conducted for the UTC to increase the strength and endurance of unit members, maximising mentality strength and exposure to critical and tactical operations.
+Among the training absorbed into this unit are: